S4NKALP/keycodex/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of `neovim`
-- Some command line tools: fd, ripgrep
+- Some command line tools: fd, ripgrep, python-pywal, python-watchdog

 ### 💻 Installation